montagejs/montagejs.org/docs/event-handling.md

 prev-page: data-binding
 this-page: event-handling
-next-page: themes
+next-page: draw-cycle

 ---

-# Event handling
+# Event Handling

+>**Note:** We are currently in the process of updating our docs.
+This document may not be complete or fully up-to-date yet.
+We apologize for any inconvenience.

 Montage includes a custom event manager that transparently wraps the browser’s native event handling mechanism.
 This enables several features in Montage, including simpler event handling code, property change observing, and results in better performing web applications.

-## About event delegation
+## About Event Delegation
 Montage uses _event delegation_ to manage event handling and dispatching.
 With event delegation, instead of installing event listeners on every element that may dispatch an event, a single event listener is installed on a parent element that listens for and responds to events that target its children.
 This is made possible by the standard event “flow” defined by the [DOM Level 3 Event Specification](http://www.w3.org/TR/DOM-Level-3-Events/#event-flow).

 Event delegation provides several benefits.
 For instance, application performance is improved since the number of event listeners is reduced.
 In a Montage application there is only one “native” event listener, which acts as the primary event responder and dispatcher of all events.
 It also enables Montage applications to observe changes to property values and arrays.

-## Creating event handlers
+## Creating Event Handlers
 You use the standard `addEventListener()` method to register an event handler on a target object.
 In Montage, the `target` object can be any JavaScript object, not just a DOM element.

 `target.addEventListener(eventType, listener[, useCapture]);`